-NRM 1002 Introduction to Natural Resource Management
+NRM 1001 Introduction to Natural Resource Management

-Introduces the principles of good reasoning, critical thinking, structured decision making, and problem solving in natural resource management.
+1 credit: 1 hour lecture, 3 hours laboratory (8 week course) Introduces the principles of good reasoning, critical thinking, structured decision-making, and problem solving in natural resource management.
 Addresses problems and questions that do not have an easy and definitive answer.
 Offered: Fall.